epinter/tqrespec/README.md

 #### ***Requirements***

-This software requires **Microsoft Windows 64-bit** (tested with Windows 7, 8, 8.1 and 10), **Windows 32-bit is not supported**.
+This software requires **Microsoft Windows (64-bit recommended)**.
 You don't need to have java or any other software installed, but if you have problems like missing dlls, check if you have Microsoft Visual C++ Redist 2015 installed.

 ## **How to use**